 2.4 You may Redeem all or part of your WME Electronic Money Balance by any of the relevant methods specified on the Service from time to time, which may be subject to you satisfying additional checks that we may be required to make under Applicable Law.

 2.5 We may suspend the processing of any Transaction where we reasonably believe the Transaction may be fraudulent, prohibited under Applicable Law or involves any criminal activity.
 Any Transaction request that we lawfully refuse to process will not be deemed to have been received for purposes of execution times and liability for non-execution or defective execution.
 We will notify you if we exercise our rights under this Clause, the reasons for doing so and the procedure for rectifying any factual errors that led us to suspend the processing of the Transaction, unless we are prohibited from doing so under the Applicable Law.
 We may charge you the reasonable costs of any such notification.

 2.6 You must establish and maintain procedures and security features to try to prevent unauthorised access, unlawful processing, accidental loss or destruction of, or damage to any Personal Data contained in Transaction Data made available to you under this Agreement.

-2.7 Subject to the provisions limiting our liability under Clause 7 below, in order to reclaim an unauthorised or incorrectly executed Refund or Transfer on your Business Account, you must notify us without undue delay after becoming aware of such a Transaction by email to email@example.com:
+2.7 Subject to the provisions limiting our liability under Clause 8 below, in order to reclaim an unauthorised or incorrectly executed Refund or Transfer on your Business Account including those related to the non-execution, defective execution or late execution of a payment, you must notify us without undue delay after becoming aware of such a Transaction by email to email@example.com:

 2.7.1 If you are a Large Business or Large Charity, no later than sixty (60) days after the debit date of the Transaction; or